Once you select content classification policies, Egnyte Protect will start surfacing locations matching these policies in the Sensitive Content tab.

-You can also choose to remediate a location with unpermitted sensitive content in an Egnyte Connect source from the Sensitive Content tab.
-For example, files with sensitive employee information that belong in the Human Resources folder may have been accidentally copied to a publicly shared folder.
+You can also choose to shrink the footprint of unpermitted sensitive content in an Egnyte Connect source from the Sensitive Content tab.
+For example, files with sensitive employee information that belong in the Human Resources folder may have been accidentally copied to several publicly shared folders.
 To avoid a potential leak of this information, you may choose to either delete these files or move them to a location within the Human Resources folder.

 1) In the Sensitive Content tab, turn on the toggle to display only those locations with unpermitted content.

-3) If you wish to simply move these files to Trash, click on the Delete Sensitive Files option.
-Confirm the remediation to move all files with unpermitted content in the folder to Trash.
+5) If you wish to simply move these files to Trash, click on the Delete Sensitive Files option.
+Confirm the remediation to move all files with unpermitted content in the selected locations to Trash.

-4) You may choose to leave stub files behind in the folder to explain the missing content.
+6) You may choose to leave stub files behind in the folders to explain the missing content.
 These stubs are text files with the same names as the deleted files, but with just a simple message indicating the remediation.

 In this case, you'll need to select the destination folder for these files.
 Note that the folder you select will be automatically permitted to contain the type of content in these files.
 For example, if you choose to move files matched by the PCI-DSS policy, the destination folder will be now automatically permitted to contain PCI-DSS content.

-7) Once you confirm either action, the unpermitted content will be removed from the location.
-The location will be hidden from your view as it now only contains permitted content.
-However, if some unpermitted content is found again in the location, the location will come back to the view.
+9) Once you confirm either action, the unpermitted content will be removed from the selected locations.
+These locations will be removed from your view as they now only contain permitted sensitive content, if any.
+However, if some unpermitted content is found again in any of these locations, such locations will come back to the view.